We are learners together

 Students and their families, faculty and staff enjoy a palpable sense of community on campus, and place emphasis on the value of reaching out to the greater community, as well.
-Partnerships with West Chester University, the Diane Matthews School of Dance Arts, Echo Hill Outdoor School, the Chester County Historical Society, the Kennett Symphony, Ches-Len Preserve and other arts, civic and cultural organizations in the community, buddy programs between the oldest and youngest students, and intergenerational programs with the Hickman, a Quaker retirement community located just next door, are distinguishing features of this learning community.
+Partnerships with West Chester University, the School of Dance, Echo Hill Outdoor School, the Chester County History Center, Point Look-Out, Ches-Len Preserve and other arts, civic and cultural organizations in the community, buddy programs between the oldest and youngest students, and intergenerational programs with the Hickman, a Quaker retirement community located just next door, are distinguishing features of this learning community.

 Faculty, staff and administrators participate in a variety of professional development opportunities throughout the year.
-In 2018, WCFS hosted Friends School Early Childhood educators from around the country for a conference on The Outdoor Classroom.
-Others topics explored are both broad and deep, including training in Singapore Math, Responsive Classroom, emergent reading, weaving and other specific art techniques, yoga in the classroom, and, most recently, sustainability in the classroom and on campus
+WCFS hosted Friends School Early Childhood educators from around the country for a conference on The Outdoor Classroom.
+Other topics explored are both broad and deep, including training in Singapore Math, Responsive Classroom, emergent reading, weaving and other specific art techniques, yoga in the classroom, and sustainability in the classroom and on campus.